dannywillems/ocaml-imagemagick/README.txt

 INSTALL:
       Run "make" to build the library, and "make install" to install it.
+      If you prefer to install using findlib run "make find_install".

 STATIC:
       If you wish a static version, just follow the instructions in the Makefile.